ey242/KiVA/README.md

 # KiVA: Kid-inspired Visual Analogies

 KiVA: Kid-inspired Visual Analogies is a visual analogical reasoning benchmark designed to probe fundamental visual pattern recognition and abstraction skills in large multimodal models.
-The benchmark features real-world object transformations that are supported by developmental psychology and are tested to be solvable by young children at the age of 3.
+The benchmark features real-world object transformations that are supported by developmental psychology and are tested to be solvable by young children as young as 3 years old.

 ## Dataset Artifacts